 The only thing missing was a label.

-I just use painter’s tape and, along with the brand, color, formula (in case you need more of that color) and finish and the month and year it was stored.
+I made sure to include the brand, color, formula (in case you need more of that color) and finish, plus the month and year it was stored.

 I know, I know…so easy.